 Short breaks service statement

-This statement has been prepared in partnership with Calderdale Family Voice but we are committed to continuous improvement so would welcome feedback from parent and carers to feed into any review.
-You can view the statement here; Short Breaks statement and [PDF 145KB]Services Circles [PDF 76KB]Short breaks criteria [PDF 124KB].
+This statement has been prepared in partnership with Calderdale Family Voice.
+We are committed to continuous improvement, so welcome feedback from parent and carers to add to any review.
+To see the statement and more, please read:

 Short Breaks into the Future